 If you’re in Melbourne and you love seafood, you’ll want to know all the best places you can go to get your fishy fix.
-Seafood is a so varied and covers a range of budgets.
-From simple fish and chips to the extragavance of a full-blown seafood platter.
+Seafood is fabulously varied and covers a range of budgets.
+From simple fish and chips to the extravagance of a full-blown seafood platter.

 Picking a specific cuisine for your dinner doesn’t mean limiting your food choices.
+Whether you fancy Japanese sashimi, Singaporean-style chilli crab or that American classic- a clam chowder – it’s all on offer.
 Seafood encompasses a vast array of spectacular dishes, from melt-in-your-mouth salmon to luxurious lobster and seductive oysters.

 There can be something for everyone in a seafood restaurant, which is one of the reasons why it is such popular dining fare.